ararog/deboa/docs/deboa-macros.md

 # Deboa Macros

 Collection of procedural macros for Deboa HTTP client.
+It is close equivalent to apisauce for axios, where one macro does it all, from request to response.
+It used to be the home of bora macro, which has been moved to vamo-macros crate.

 Available macros include: